rverton/webanalyze/README.md

       -hosts="filename": List of hosts.
 One line per url.
       -update=false: Update apps file
       -worker=4: Number of worker.
+      -json=false: output as JSON
+      -csv-false: output as CSV

 The -update flags downloads a current version of apps.json from the wappalyzer repository in the current folder.